omeka/omeka-s-enduser/settings.md

 ## Global Settings

 *Administrator Email* sets the email address for the installation administrator.
-Note that some hosting setups may require that the domain name for the administrator email match the domain name of the installation.
+Note that some hosting setups may require that the domain name for the administrator email match the domain name of the installation (if your domain is yourinstall.org, the administrator email must be user@yourinstall.org).

-*Results per page* changes the number of items, item sets, etc, displayed per page when browsing in either public or admin sides of the installation.
+*Results per page* changes the number of results (items, item sets, media) displayed per page when browsing in either public or admin sides of the installation.

 *Property label information* determines what is displayed next to each property when users are editing items and item sets.
 * By default, this is set to *none*, meaning that only the property label is dsiplayed.